shriram-jagan/pyminiweather/README.md

 However, it is important to note that the moving window operation that is performed here for all points that are relevant for the computation of flux is conceptually equivalent to a convolution operation in NumPy.

 Convolution operations usually support three different modes of operation (full, valid and same) depending on the extent to which the interpolating kernel is allowed to convolve with the base array, which affects the size of the output.
-Since cuNumeric supports the "same" mode for convolution, we choose the "same" mode in this implementation.
+Since cuPyNumeric supports the "same" mode for convolution, we choose the "same" mode in this implementation.
 Since we convolve the conserved variables with an interpolating stencil to determine the flux at the cell edges, we can compute the shape of the flux array and slice the output array accordingly.
 See the code snippet below on how it is implemented:
 ```
 fields.vals_x[...] = convolve(
     state[:, 2 : nz + 2, :],